maximequeneau/magento2-module-custom-entity-akeneo/README.md

 ## Main Features

-Import reference entity, attributes, options and records into Smile Custom Entity module.
+It imports the Akeneo's References Entities, and the associated attributes, options, records and medias into Smile Custom Entity module.
+A configuration lets you the possibility to choose which entities you want to import.

 ## Documentation